jakjan95/head-first-design-patterns-cpp/template-method/README.md

 The Factory Method is a specialization of Template Method

-## Class diagram schema for Facade pattern
+## Class diagram schema for Template Method pattern
 ![Alt text](./template-method-schema.svg)

-## Class diagram of Facade Pattern example
+## Class diagram of Template Method example
 ![Alt text](./template-method.svg)